 DO I RECOGNIZE THE TARGET FLOCK?

 A preacher worth the weight of his pulpit is one who preaches to those in his church.
-As Martyn Lloyd-Jones wrote: “If a preacher does not preach to the congregation that is in front of him, he had better get out of the pulpit.”
-From a preacher’s perspective, the people I have in mind and heart when I prepare, pray, write, and preach is not just anyone.
+As Martyn Lloyd-Jones wrote: "If a preacher does not preach to the congregation that is in front of him, he had better get out of the pulpit."
+From a preacher's perspective, the people I have in mind and heart when I pray, prepare, write, and preach is not just anyone.
 It is very much intended for the congregation that has called me.
-I try to ask the questions they would ask, use vocabulary familiar to them, connect with them in my pleading and exhortations, and apply it to their lives.
-No offense to anyone else, but they’re my primary target.
-In that way I think every preacher tries to make his preaching meet the particular needs and diet of the flock they have the privilege of shepherding.
-That doesn’t mean others can’t benefit from the preaching.
-But it does mean they only benefit as eavesdroppers.
+I try to ask the questions _they _would ask, use vocabulary familiar to them, connect with _them _in my exhortations, and apply it to _their _lives.
+No offense to anyone else, but they're my primary target.
+In that way I think every decent preacher tries to make his preaching meet the particular needs and diet of the flock they have the privilege of shepherding.
+That doesn't mean others can't benefit from the preaching.
+But it does mean that they only benefit as eavesdroppers.